-CDBG-MIT funds provide a unique opportunity for California communities impacted by the 2017 FEMA DR-4344 and DR-4353 disasters, and the 2018 FEMA DR-4382 and DR-4407 disasters, to fund and implement strategic mitigation activities, minimize disaster risks, and reduce future impacts.
+CDBG-MIT funds provide a unique opportunity for California communities impacted by the 2017 FEMA DR-4344 and DR-4353 disasters to fund and implement strategic mitigation activities, minimize disaster risks, and reduce future impacts.

 The October 2017 (DR-4344) fires spanned from the north coast of the San Francisco Bay Area, to the northern Central Valley, and Orange County.
 Fires included the Central Lake-Napa Unit (LNU) Complex (including the Pocket, Tubbs, Nuns, and Atlas fires) in Sonoma and Napa Counties, the Mendocino Lake Complex (including the Redwood Valley and Sulphur fires), and the Wind Complex (Cascade and Laporte, Lobo, and McCourtney fires) in the Tri-County region including Butte, Nevada and Yuba Counties, as well as the Canyon fire in Orange County.